FLAMEGPU/FLAMEGPU2-ensemble-benchmark/README.md

 ## Plotting Results

-Figures can be generated from data in CSV files via a python script.
+Individual figures can be generated from data in CSV files via a python script `plot.py`.
+Alternatively a combined figure used for publication can be produced using `plot_publication.py`.

 ### Dependencies